Growing a garden is great for fresh vegetables during the summer.

 Just be careful the first few times pulling them from the plant until you get the hang of snapping them off.

 Unless you plant certain breeds of beans that do not have strings, such as Bush beans, you will have to string them.
-You can read about all of the different species of beans here.
+You can read about all of the different species of beans in our Growing Green Beans post.
 The purpose of this is to keep from having thin silks in your cooked beans.

 They don’t taste bad as much as they are a nuisance when eating.
 You will string the beans by pulling the fine silks that are on the side of the bean straight down until they break off.

 You will need to do this to both sides of the bean.

 Immediately after stringing the green beans, the beans will need to be broken.
 A regular sized bean can be broken into three pieces.
 This is a good size to fit a good amount into a can so no space is wasted.
 You break the bean pod by placing it between your thumb and index finger.

 Feel for where the bean is inside the pod.

 You will place your thumb and index finger between the beans in the pod and gently snap them.
 Some beans will only break into two pieces while others will be larger than normal and break into more than three pieces.

 Here is a video that demonstrates how to string and break a green bean:

 3. Wash, Rewash, and then Wash the Green Beans Again